Mike111222/Awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-This template was inspired by [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

-I would like to thank Microverse for the knowledge and guidance given.
+I would like to thank my fellow Authors, my code reviewers and Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>